 - remove political parties from all election laws and regulations;

-- allow Congress to modify any of these procedures which turn out to have been ill advised.
+- allow Congress to modify any election procedure which turns out to have been ill advised.

 Fixes Through Cultural Change